 Installation of Grav is a trivial process.
 In fact, there is no real installation.
-You have three options for installing Grav.
-The first - and simplest - way is to download the zip archive, and extract it.
+You have several options for installing Grav.
+The first – and simplest – way is to download the zip archive, and extract it.
 The second way is to install with Composer.
-The third way is to clone the source project directly from GitHub, and then run an included script command to install needed dependencies:
+The third way is to clone the source project directly from GitHub, and then run an included script command to install needed dependencies.
+There are more ways that involve running bundled scripts.

 The easiest way to install Grav is to download the ZIP package and extract it: